Why Are My Windows Leaking?

 Understanding why the window leaks are occurring is just as important as identifying the primary cause.
 In some cases, the water exposure on the windows could be avoided with the addition of gutters and rain spouts on the exterior of the home.

 This minimizes the amount of moisture that the windows (and their seals) are exposed to and could serve to prolong their lifespan.

 You should be taking time to survey the overall quality of your windows on a regular basis.
 Keep an eye on your caulking and seals so you can make repairs in advance of any potential leaks.
 If you do spot some window leaks, it’s imperative that you repair them quickly.

 Allowing the water to build up on the interior of your home can lead to mold growth and extensive repairs in the sheet rock and window frames.
 This can have a serious impact on your health and quality of life, so make any necessary repairs quickly before mold growth spreads.

 You may already be experiencing the early signs and symptoms of mold exposure, many of which mirror the symptoms of a lingering cold or flu virus.

 A leaking window doesn’t necessarily have to mean that you will spend hundreds of dollars on the repair.
 Educating yourself on the potential issues can give you the insight you need to save yourself a few dollars and quickly spot the source of the problem.
 A handy homeowner could save tons of money with a few of these simple tricks to fixing a leaky window.

 In the event that you do need to replace your windows, you can count on Feldco to get the job done right.
-We’ve served the Midwest for over 40 years and have satisfied over 350,000 homeowners.
+We’ve served the Midwest for almost 50 years and have satisfied over 500,000 homeowners.
 Get a free quote today for your new windows so you can end those leaks once and for all.